Necromunda: Enforcers

-It is important to note that the Enforcers, while maintaining an organisational structure similar to that of the Adeptus Arbites, are in fact a separate force.
+The Enforcers, while maintaining an organisational structure similar to that of the Adeptus Arbites, are a separate force.
 The Adeptus Arbites enforce Imperial law on a galactic scale, whereas the Enforcers maintain order within the confines of Hive Primus.

 From a player perspective, you always have ten enforcers, but only use five in most battles.
 They are all well equipped and reliable but almost invariably outnumbered.

 The Cult of the Emperor's Redemption

 A nod to Laserburn—the 15 mm tabletop game Warhammer 40,000 evolved from—the Redemptionists have an extreme hatred of mutants and deviants from the Imperial creed.
 The most dedicated among them take up arms and hunt these mutants and deviants.
 They often wear red robes decorated with flame motifs and favour incendiary weaponry.
 House Cawdor lends much support to the cult of Redemption and has gone so far as to adopt it as their official religion.
 Their favoured weapon is the flamer, as the Redemptionist war cry is "Cleanse with blood and with flame!"

 From a player perspective, the Redemptionists are chiefly known for two things; the one-shot flamers they can buy cheaply and put in two-handed weapons and the ability for the Priest leading many such gangs to convert captured enemies.